Credit Suisse: Mozambique secret loans scandal, 2017

 Between 2012 and 2016, Credit Suisse brokered US$1.3 billion of loans with Mozambican finance minister Manuel Chang, to develop the country's tuna fishing industry.
 The loans were issued as bonds to be paid off by the income from tuna fishing as well as the country's nascent natural gas industry.
 Chang lied to investors, his own government, the IMF and the banks issuing the loans, including Credit Suisse.
-Credit Suisse was fined almost US$500 million by UK, US and European regulators for a lack of transparency in the issuing of the bonds, for kickbacks benefitting Credit Suisse bankers and for enabling loans likely to be embezzled by Mozambican officials, including Chang.
+Credit Suisse was fined almost US$500 million by UK, US, and European regulators for a lack of transparency in the issuing of the bonds, for kickbacks benefitting Credit Suisse bankers, and for enabling loans likely to be embezzled by Mozambican officials, including Chang.
 In October 2021, Credit Suisse pled guilty to wire fraud and agreed to forgive US$200 million in debt owed by Mozambique to the bank.
+In March 2025, The UK's Financial Conduct Authority (FCA) prohibited Andrew Pearse and Surjan Singh, former managing directors at Credit Suisse, from working in the UK financial services industry.

 US Foreign Corrupt Practices Act violation, 2018

 On 5 July 2018, Credit Suisse agreed to pay a $47 million fine to the US Department of Justice and $30 million to resolve charges of the US Securities and Exchange Commission (SEC).
-The SEC's investigation said that the banking group sought banking-investment business in the Asia-Pacific region by hiring and promoting more than one hundred Chinese officials and related people in violation of the Foreign Corrupt Practices Act.
+The SEC's investigation said that the banking group sought investment banking business in the Asia-Pacific region by hiring and promoting more than one hundred Chinese officials and related people in violation of the Foreign Corrupt Practices Act.

 Climate controversy, 2018

 In November 2018, about a dozen climate activists played tennis inside Credit Suisse agencies (of Lausanne, Geneva and Basel simultaneously), disrupting operations as a protest against the bank's investments in fossil fuels.
-Credit Suisse lodged a complaint and the activists from Lausanne were tried in January 2020 and fined 21,600 CHF.
+Credit Suisse lodged a complaint, and the activists from Lausanne were tried in January 2020 and fined 21,600 CHF.
 They were later cleared of all charges in what a Swiss media outlet considered a 'historical decision'.

 The tennis theme was chosen to urge Swiss tennis star Roger Federer to break his connection with Credit Suisse as a sponsor due to the company's participating in the climate crisis (notably by multiplying 16-fold its financing for coal from 2016 to 2017).
-On 11 January 2020, Federer published a statement saying: "[...]
-I have a great deal of respect and admiration for the youth climate movement, and I am grateful to young climate activists for pushing us all to examine our behaviours", and further committed to a dialogue with his sponsors on social issues.
+On 11 January 2020, Federer published a statement saying, "[...]
+I have a great deal of respect and admiration for the youth climate movement, and I am grateful to young climate activists for pushing us all to examine our behaviours," and further committed to a dialogue with his sponsors on social issues.

-On 24 January 2020, following the trial, the climate activist group emitted a press statement requesting a transparent, televised debate with the CEO of Credit Suisse.
+On 24 January 2020, following the trial, the climate activist group issued a press statement requesting a transparent, televised debate with the CEO of Credit Suisse.
 With no answer from the bank, they created a website under the name "DiscreditSuisse" hosting content pertaining to Credit Suisse's record on climate issues.